ickb/proposal/README.md

 ### Water Mill Analogy

-A water mill has many distinct buckets, each at different wheel positions, in which the water is:
+As a [water mill](https://tenor.com/view/water-wheel-mill-gif-19806697) has many distinct buckets, each at different wheel positions, in which the water is:

 - collected;
 - kept and transported;